 I am a member of the American Association Philosophy Teachers and in last year I have learned much about best practices and pedagogy from Indiana University’s Center for Teaching a Learning.
 I have altered my teaching at the lower-level to include more group-work, focusing on close-reading skills and argument reconstruction.
 I head up all things philosophy at Indiana University Kokomo, including the Philosophy Club, Philosophy Minor, and adjunct hiring and training.

-In my lower-level courses, I lecture using PowerPoint, which allows me to incorporate video clips into class.
+My lower-level courses consistent in a healthy mixture of lecture, group work, and discussion.
+I lecture using PowerPoint, which allows me to incorporate video clips into class.
+As students file into class, I play music that connects with our present topic (e.g. Mumford and Sons’s ‘The Cave’ when we discuss Plato’s ‘Allegory of the Cave’).
 I begin every class with two review questions.
-Every class session has at least some group work.
-Usually this focuses on close reading of a short passage of the text, but other activities include: developing objections to an argument, applying an ethical theory to a short clip from The Office, developing and presenting a defense of one of three positions on personal identity, and work-shopping peer papers.
+Group work usually this focuses on close reading of a short passage of the text, but other activities include: developing objections to an argument, applying an ethical theory to a short clip from The Office, developing and presenting a defense of one of three positions on personal identity, and work-shopping peers’ papers.

 I treat my upper-level courses as seminars.
 I create detailed handouts of the reading with discussion questions, but rather than give my student this completed handout, I delete parts (an objection here, an argument there).
 In class, we work together to fill out the handout as we discuss our own objects.
 These handouts have helped focus discussion and encourage student participation.